Superior Hypogastric Plexus Block

 • Have had any problems with contrast dyes, past injection procedures, anesthesia, or other medicines

-Your healthcare provider may ask you not to eat or drink after midnight the night before the procedure.
+Follow any directions you are given for not eating or drinking before the procedure.
 You may get medicine to help you relax during the SHPB.
 You should arrange to have someone drive you home afterward.
-Check with your healthcare provider about any other specific ways you should prepare.
+Check with your healthcare provider about any other specific ways you should get ready.

 What happens during a superior hypogastric plexus block?